Installing DyNet for C++¶

 If either MKL or MKL_ROOT are set, CMake will look for MKL.

 By default, MKL will use all CPU cores.
 You can control how many cores MKL uses by setting the environment variable MKL_NUM_THREADS to the desired number.
 The following is the total time to process 250 training examples running the example encdec (on a 6 core Intel Xeon E5-1650):

 +-----------------+------------+---------+ | MKL_NUM_THREADS | Cores Used | Time(s) | +-----------------+------------+---------+ | <Without MKL> | 1 | 28.6 | | 1 | 1 | 13.3 | | 2 | 2 | 9.5 | | 3 | 3 | 8.1 | | 4 | 4 | 7.8 | | 6 | 6 | 8.2 | +-----------------+------------+---------+

 As you can see, for this particular example, using MKL roughly doubles the speed of computation while still using only one core.
 Increasing the number of cores to 2 or 3 is quite beneficial, but beyond that there are diminishing returns or even slowdown.

-DyNet requires Boost, and will find it if it is in the standard
+Boost it if it is in the standard

 location.
 If Boost is in a non-standard location, say